honestypugh2/live-interpreter-api-demo/README.md

 # Azure Live Interpreter API Demo

+> **⚠️ IMPORTANT NOTICE**
+> This code is intended for **development and learning purposes only**.
+It is **not designed for production use**.
+Not all necessary Azure AI services configurations and best practices are implemented in this demo.
+For production deployments, please refer to Azure's official documentation and implement appropriate security, scaling, monitoring, and error handling measures.

 A comprehensive demonstration of Azure Speech Translation (Live Interpreter) API that captures audio from meetings, translates speech in real-time, and plays back translated audio with captions.
 This project provides two complete UI implementations: **Python Streamlit** and **React.js with TypeScript**.

 ### Streamlit App